particle-iot/docs/src/content/datasheets/wi-fi/p2-photon-migration-guide.md

 ### I2C

-The P2 supports one I2C (two-wire serial interface) port on the same pins as the Photon:
+The P2 supports one I2C (two-wire serial interface) port on the same pins as the Photon.

 However on the P2, D0 is shared with A3 and D1 is shared with D4, so you cannot use A3 and A4 at the same time as I2C.